 The Book Team

 Every year a new team takes up the mantle of producing a book for the Solmukohta/KP conferences.
-The year, the editorial team is Eleanor Saitta, Johanna Koljonen, Jukka Särkijärvi, Pauliina Männistö, and Anne Serup Grove.
+The year, the editorial team is Eleanor Saitta, Johanna Koljonen, Jukka Särkijärvi, Anne Serup Grove, Pauliina Männistö, and Mia Makkonen, plus a long list of folks who provided editorial assistance and proofreading.
+All together, we had 73 authors who produced 85 pieces for the book.

-Our intent is to describe what we see, rather than prescribing what should happen in play.
 We can’t (and wouldn’t try to) say what makes a “good player”, or to set a normative bar for “you must know these nineteen things to play well”.
 Rather, we’d like to help our community find more words to describe things that some players do, and ways for people who also want to do those things to learn.
-We believe it’s likely we’ll see different players playing in different ways, from some combination of personal inclination, play culture, identity, and aesthetic desire, and that their ways of playing may shift in different circumstances.
-In particular, we may find that not all modes of play are accessible to all players or in all games, or that some modes of play sometimes need specific work to enable them.

 Larp in the Nordic style is a collaborative medium, at its best when players, producers, designers, and community organizers all divide responsibilities in flexible ways.
 Even during runtime, the work we do in play is rarely done alone.
 Runtime does not define the boundary of the larp, however.
 The social and organizational environment of the larp, of its player community and surrounding communities, are also places where skilled work matters and where we can become better at what we all do, together.

 With this book, we’ve worked a bit differently to try to open up new territory and write about things we don’t yet understand.